expressots/expresso-site-doc/docs/overview/error-handling.md

 We developed a standardized error reporting class called `Report` that provides a centralized location for throwing and handling errors, which can simplify error handling throughout the application.

-The errorHandler function provides a centralized location for handling errors that occur during request processing.
 By defining a standard error response format, it helps to ensure consistency in error messages that are returned to clients.

 This approach is best used in applications with a large codebase or complex business logic, where errors may occur frequently and need to be handled consistently across different parts of the application.